Myriade/shpfrnt.net/README.md

 # Shopfront
 Webart project by artists Cinzia Campolese and Lucas Paris
-Developped by Myriam Bizier, [myriadeweb.com](https://myriadeweb.com)
+Developed by Myriam Bizier, [myriadeweb.com](https://myriadeweb.com)

 ## Install
 - Clone the code from GitHub to your machine